aldf/lengthConverter/README.md

   <input type="number" data-type="meters" name="from" class="lengthConverter" />
 </form>
 ```
-Using group of cenverters in same form
+Using group of convertors in same form element,
-every group should use same name
+every group should use same name.
 ```
 <form id="lengths">
 Group 1 <br>